Breached password detection is a critical component of secure applications. Read the white paper

 See the Logout endpoint for more information.

-Logout behavior Optional
+Logout behavior

 This selector allows you to modify the behavior when using the Logout endpoint with this Client Id.

 • All applications - This is the default behavior.
-Logout out of the FusionAuth SSO, call each registered Logout URLs for the entire tenant and then redirect to the Logout URL registered for this application.
+Upon Logout of the FusionAuth SSO, call each registered Logout URLs for the entire tenant and then redirect to the Logout URL registered for this application.

 • Redirect only - Do not call each registered Logout URL in the tenant, instead logout out of the FusionAuth SSO and then only redirect to the Logout URL registered for this application.